 Beginning in the Prague-like capital of Ljubljana, we will visit the lakeside town of Bled, with its picturesque island church and hillside castle, walk the Vintgar Gorge and visit the medieval town of Radovljica, finally traveling northwest to the Lake Bohnj in the heart of the Julian Alps.

 Our 4-day hut-to-hut circuit through the Julian Alps will pass through one of Europe’s oldest and largest parks, Triglav National Park.
 Encompassing the tallest peaks in Slovenia, including Triglav at 2,864m, this is not only a landscape of towering limestone spires but of rich medieval forests and lush open valleys.
-Dotted with old world mountain huts set in green meadows and along emerald green lakes, this area offers a hiking experience reminiscent of a bygone era.
-Dipping into the Upper Soca Valley, known for its unspoiled beauty and rich history, we’ll get a taste of this area depicted in Hemingway’s Fare Well to Arms before our tour comes full circle, returning to Ljubljana.
+Dotted with old-world mountain huts set in green meadows and along emerald green lakes, this area offers a hiking experience reminiscent of a bygone era.
+Dipping into the Upper Soca Valley, known for its unspoiled beauty and rich history, we’ll get a taste of this area depicted in Hemingway’s A Farewell to Arms before our tour comes full circle, returning to Ljubljana.

 As in past years, we continue our collaboration with our friends at TrekTrek Adventures, one of the foremost active travel companies in Slovenia, working to introduce travelers to not only to hiking in the Julian Alps, but to the many unspoiled natural treasures, the country possesses.

 Day 1: Pick-up at Ljubljana Airport and group transfer to Ljubljana: Rendezvous at the Ljubljana Airport at 1:00 pm for a group transfer to our hotel in the center of Slovenia’s capital, Ljubljana.
 After checking into our hotel, we will have time to wander the quaint, narrow streets of the old city along the left bank of the Ljubljanica River.
 Baroque townhouses, stately churches, and medieval bridges give the Old Town the feel of a smaller, less-crowded version of Prague.
 We can also climb to the Ljubljana Castle on Castle Hill, overlooking the city.
-From clock tower of the castle, there are far reaching views to the city below and beyond to the Kamniske Alps to the north.
+From the clock tower of the castle, there are far-reaching views to the city below and beyond to the Kamniske Alps to the north.
 Welcome dinner and orientation.